 GENERAL ASSEMBLY OF NORTH CAROLINA

 Session 2005

 Legislative Incarceration Fiscal Note

 (G.S.
 120-36.7)

-BILL NUMBER: House Bill 2041 (Second Edition)
+BILL NUMBER: House Bill 2041 (Third Edition)

 SHORT TITLE: Civilian Traffic Investigators.

 SPONSOR(S): Representatives Dickson and Glazier

 FISCAL IMPACT

 Yes (X) No () No Estimate Available ()

 FY 2006-07 FY 2007-08 FY 2008-09 FY 2009-10 FY 2010-11

 GENERAL FUND

 Correction No impact anticipated.

-Recurring

-Nonrecurring
+Recurring Nonrecurring

 Judicial Fiscal impact possible; assumed to be minimal.

-Recurring

-EXPENDITURES:

-Nonrecurring
+Recurring Nonrecurring

 TOTAL

-Fiscal impact possible; assumed to be minimal.
+EXPENDITURES: Fiscal impact possible; assumed to be minimal.

-ADDITIONAL

-PRISON BEDS
+ADDITIONAL PRISON BEDS

 No impact on prison system; slight impact on local jail possible.

-POSITIONS:

-(cumulative)
+POSITIONS: (cumulative)

 None anticipated.

-PRINCIPAL DEPARTMENT(S) & PROGRAM(S) AFFECTED: Department

-Correction; Judicial Branch.
+PRINCIPAL DEPARTMENT(S) & PROGRAM(S) AFFECTED: Department of Correction; Judicial Branch.
+Fiscal analysis does not vary from the second edition of this bill.
 EFFECTIVE DATE: When it becomes law.
 This fiscal analysis is independent of the impact of other criminal penalty bills being considered by the General Assembly, which could also increase the projected prison population and thus the availability of prison beds in future years.
 The Fiscal Research Division is tracking the cumulative effect of all criminal penalty bills on the prison system as well as the Judicial Department.
 BILL SUMMARY: Authorizes the City of Fayetteville to employ Civilian Traffic Investigators to investigate vehicular crashes involving property damage.
-The City must establish the minimum standards for employment, and each investigator must attend a training program designed by Fayetteville Technical Community College.
+The City must establish the minimum standards for employment, and each investigator must attend a training program designed by Fayetteville Technical Community College, in consultation with the North Carolina Justice Academy.
 Upon completion of the program, each investigator must spend a minimum of four weeks of field training with a law enforcement officer.
 Investigators shall wear uniforms distinct from those of city police officers; shall operate vehicles not identified as police vehicles; shall have the same authority as a law enforcement officer to tow or remove a vehicle obstructing a public street or highway; shall have no authority to arrest, or be issued a weapon of any type; and, shall investigate crashes involving only property damage.
 An investigator must comply with all provisions of G.S.
 20-166.1.
 A report completed by a Civilian Traffic Investigator would be treated the same as if completed by a law enforcement officer.
-An assault on a Civilian Traffic Investigator is a violation of G.S.
-14-33(c)(4).
+The City of Fayetteville must provide a written report on the training and use of Civilian Traffic Investigators to the House Appropriations Subcommittee on Justice and Public Safety and to the Senate Committee on Appropriations on Justice and Public Safety, no later than December 31, 2007.
 Source: Adapted from Bill Digest H.B.
-2041 (05/16/0200)

-ASSUMPTIONS AND METHODOLOGY:
+2041 (05/16/2006) ASSUMPTIONS AND METHODOLOGY: